-- 1. Graduates will develop written responses to questions that require the application of information gained from a series of courses.
+- Graduates will develop written responses to questions that require the application of information gained from a series of courses.
 Written responses will be graded by teams of faculty members.
 Successful completion of the comprehensive examination is required. - 2.
-Graduates will successfully complete the College of Education masters-level core curriculum with a grade of "B" or above. - 3.
-Graduates will submit evidence of assessment plans and results in portfolios which will be assessed by teams of faculty members.

-4. Graduates will present evidence of diagnostically determined pupil-oriented instruction in a case study/portfolio format in appropriate courses.
-Students must successfully complete READ 7010 and READ 7090 or READ 7095 with a grade of "B" or above.
+Graduates will successfully complete the College of Education master's-level core curriculum with a grade of "B" or above. - 3.
+Graduates will submit evidence of assessment plans and results in portfolios which will be assessed by teams of faculty members. - 4.
+Graduates will present evidence of diagnostically determined pupil-oriented instruction in a case study/portfolio format in appropriate courses.
+Students must successfully complete READ 7160 and READ 7170.